Orhan92/Orhan92.github.io/_posts/2021-09-08-continuous-integration.markdown

 #### Workflows

 The workflow is the actual flow of the Pipeline.
 For example a workflow can be made of one or more jobs to be triggered by an event.
-The workflow is used to build, test, package, release, review and approve a project on GitHub.
+The workflow is used to build, test, package, release, review and approve a project or commit on GitHub.

 #### Events

 An event is the cause that triggers the workflow.
 In my case, whenever I commit some new code into the repository I will trigger the workflow.
-The workflow will then start to run based on the instructions I have been giving inside my YAML file.
+The workflow will then start to run based on the instructions I have been giving it inside of my [YAML File](https://github.com/Orhan92/spacepark-spaceinvaders/blob/CI-test-%26-build/.github/workflows/CI-test-&-build.yml).

 #### Name